UA

 Origins and Family

-Robert Yosypovych Brovdi was born on 9 August 1975 in Uzhhorod, the administrative center of Zakarpattia Oblast in western Ukraine.
-He is of ethnic Hungarian origin from Transcarpathia, where the Hungarian national minority of Ukraine has historically resided compactly.
-His Hungarian identity is reflected in his callsign «Magyar» (from Hungarian magyar — Hungarian), which became his recognizable military callsign.
+Robert Yosypovych Brovdi was born on 9 August 1975 in Uzhhorod, the administrative centre of Zakarpattia Oblast in western Ukraine.
+He is ethnically Hungarian from Zakarpattia, a region historically home to Ukraine's Hungarian national minority.
+His Hungarian identity is reflected in his callsign "Madyar" (from Hungarian magyar — Hungarian), which has become his recognisable military callsign.

 Education

-In 1997, Robert «Magyar» Brovdi graduated from Uzhhorod National University with a degree in Business Economics (source: Wikipedia).
+Robert "Madyar" Brovdi graduated from Uzhhorod National University in 1997 with a degree in Business Economics (source: Wikipedia).

 Uzhhorod National University is one of the leading higher education institutions in Western Ukraine, founded in 1945, training specialists for various sectors of the regional economy.
 His education provided Brovdi with a foundation for subsequent entrepreneurial activity and developed analytical skills that later proved critically important for his military career.